 If you’re looking for new ways to get off, there’s a decent chance a kink is out there just waiting to award you with “I haven’t been this turned on since I was in high school and skipped gym class with my BF” level arousal.
 Before diving in, however, it’s important to note there’s a difference between a kink and a fetish.
-A kink is basically a sexual interest.
-It’s something that turns you on, but you don’t need it to get turned on.
-A fetish, however, is a sexual fixation, and it is imperative to arousal.
-To put it simply: All fetishes are kinks, but all kinks aren’t fetishes.
-And as long as you practice safely and consensually, there’s nothing wrong with either.

-“Communication is key,” says SKYN sex and intimacy expert, Gigi Engle.
-“An understanding and empathetic partner isn’t going to shame you for liking something out of the box.”
-So, if you’re looking for ways to kick things up a notch, here are some kinks you might actually like that don’t necessarily involve fuzzy handcuffs or leaving the house.
-Before trying out anything new, however, make sure all parties involved are in full agreement and take things slow.
-Sometimes half the fun is the anticipation of what’s to come next, after all…
+So, if you’re looking for ways to kick things up a notch, here are some kinks you might like that don’t necessarily involve fuzzy handcuffs or leaving the house.
+However, before trying anything new, ensure all parties agree to take things slow.
+Sometimes, half the fun is anticipating what’s to come next, after all.

 1. Katoptronophilia

 Although the name sounds extreme, the actual act isn’t as much.
 Katoptronophilia is a fetish for having sex or engaging in sexual activity in front of a mirror.
-Not to be all American Psycho, but there’s a reason mirrors on the ceiling are a thing: watching yourself get it on—whether alone or with someone (or someones) else—is majorly hot.
+Not to be all American Psycho, but there’s a reason mirrors on the ceiling are a thing: watching yourself get it on—whether alone or with someone (or multiple someones) else—is majorly hot.

 2. Exhibitionism

-How To Test It Out: Going to a sex club is pretty much an exhibitionist’s dream, but that could be hard to pull off if you’re in the middle of a pandemic or if you don’t feel like driving somewhere to have sex.
-Instead, something as simple as sending a scandy pic to your partner or dancing for them could give you a rush of endorphins.
-If you want to raise the bar, you could consider having sex in front of a secluded window (just make sure it isn’t facing someone’s house or a street/pathway), attending a virtual sex party (like a Zoom meeting but instead of talking to your boss, you get off in front of strangers) or even camming or posting on a site like Only Fans.
+If you want to raise the bar, you could consider having sex in front of a secluded window (just make sure it isn’t facing someone’s house or a street/pathway).
+Or attend a virtual sex party (like a Zoom meeting, but instead of talking to your boss, you get off in front of strangers) or even camming or posting on a site like Only Fans.

 3. Voyeurism

-Being the center of attention is one thing, but watching others is a whole other.
+Being the center of attention is one thing, but watching others is another level.
 Lots of people have hints of voyeurism lurking inside of them, and leaning into it safely and consensually can be the perfect way to experience something new.
 Since it’s the act of being sexually aroused by watching someone else have sex or engage in sexual activity, this is a pretty easy one to try at home.
 If you’ve ever found yourself aroused by porn or even a steamy sex scene in a movie, voyeurism could be something to look into.

 4. Sploshing